denostr-lab/denostr/README.md

   </a>
 </p>

-💪🏻 Deno-based, cloud-native nostr implementation supported by ByteTrade and Revo, forked from nostream.
+💪🏻 Deno-based, cloud-native Nostr relay forked from `nostream`.
+Sponsored by ByteTrade and Revo.

 This is a [nostr](https://github.com/fiatjaf/nostr) relay, written in Typescript.